Tax

 Usually, a letting agent would take care of everything, but in the absence of a one of those the responsibility passes to the tenant.

-In other words, either the tenant or the agent become responsible for collecting and paying tax to HMRC.
+So just to be clear, either the tenant or the agent become responsible for collecting and paying tax to HMRC.

 Though letting agent companies should know what to do, and will usually assist a landlord through the process, some might not.
 It is in your interests to ensure they know what they are doing.
 After all you don’t want them subtracting too much tax from your rental income!